semaj/bits-bytestring/README.md

 ## Installation

-To install bits-bytestring, use stack and add `bits-bytestring-1.0.0.0` to `extra-deps`:
+To install bits-bytestring, use stack and add `bits-bytestring-1.0.0.0` to `extra-deps` in `stack.yaml`:

 ```yaml
 extra-deps: [bits-bytestring-1.0.0.0]
 ```

-Then add `bits-bytestring to your cabal file or just run:
+Then add `bits-bytestring` to your cabal file or just run:

 ```bash
 stack install bits-bytestring